Second presidency of Lula da Silva: Transition

 In his victory speech, Lula adopted a moderate tone, saying he wants to "pacify the country".
 The new government will face a very conservative Congress, with many former ministers and people close to the Bolsonarism.

 On 1 November 2022, Vice President-elect Geraldo Alckmin was appointed as coordinator of the government-elect transition team.
 On 3 November, Alckmin and the Chief of Staff of the Presidency, Ciro Nogueira, had a meeting to being the government transition.
 Lula also met with political leaderships, aiming to adjust the federal budget in 2022, to enable the objectives of the future government.

 2023 invasion of the Brazilian Congress

 In response to an attack by supporters of former President Bolsonaro on the Praça dos Três Poderes, Lula announced that he had signed a decree declaring a state of emergency in the Federal District until the end of January.

+Ministers

+Although he had not yet officially formalized the choices, Lula confirmed, on 1 December, the lawyer Fernando Haddad, former mayor of São Paulo, former Minister of Education and his substitute in the 2018 electoral campaign, for the position of Minister of Finance; the diplomat Mauro Vieira for the position of Minister of Foreign Affairs; the former minister of the Federal Court of Accounts José Múcio for the position of Minister of Defence (being the first civilian to assume the function since Raul Jungmann) and the former governor of Maranhão, Flávio Dino, as Minister of Justice.
+On 9 December, Rui Costa was announced as the Chief of Staff of the Presidency.
+On 29 December, Lula finalized the list of ministries, defining 37 ministers in total.